evmar/webtreemap/README.markdown

       children: (list of child tree nodes)
     }

-(This strange format for data comes from the the [JavaScrivt InfoVis Toolkit][thejit].
+(This strange format for data comes from the the [JavaScript InfoVis Toolkit][thejit].
 I might change it in the future.)

 The `$area` of a node should be the sum of the `$area` of all of its